ProfStick/psg2u/Physics/Special Special Relativity/special_relativity_00.md

 ## How works Science?

-Before we develop the spacetime framework I want to bore you with a few words about how science works.
+Before we develop the spacetime framework I want to indulge in a few words about how science works.
 Perhaps the best summation of science at work is given by Richard Feynman in a lecture to class at Cornell University in 1964.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ajhFNcUTJI0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>